 In the 1800's, the Indian River, on the western boundary, served as a major 'highway'.
-Trading schooners were floating general stores and visited settlements along the river on a monthly schedule.
+Trading schooners were floating general stores that visited settlements along the river on a monthly schedule.
 In 1903, A.B.
 Michael, one of the original Orchid Island settlers, planted the first ten acres of citrus trees while continuing to raise beans and tomatoes as a money crop.
-Decades later, Orchid Island grapefruit became recognized worldwide for producing the finest quality grapefruit.
+The few families, who lived on the strip of fertile land bordered by the ocean and State Road 510, produced the Indian River grapefruit which in later decades was recognized worldwide as the finest quality grapefruit being grown.

-Developer Robert Haines III, of Avon, Connecticut, bought the farms just after the 1990 census stating "Ten grove owners were the only residents of the town on Orchid Island between Windsor and County Road 510, so a single new resident would have raised the population by 10 percent".
-When the 600 acres of Orchid Island property was purchased it made national news as the second smallest town in Florida.
+Yet it was inevitable that the real estate boom on Indian River County's barrier island would reach the Town of Orchid and in 1988 developer Robert Haines III, of Avon, Connecticut, created a limited partnership that raised $20 million and bought the farms with plans to transform it into a residential community.
+Then the farms were purchased, the ten grove owners were the only residents on Orchid Island between Windsor and County Road 510.
+When the 600 acres of Orchid Island was purchased it made national news as the second smallest town in Florida.

-Orchid Island Golf & Beach Club has grown into one of Florida's most scenic and desirable places to live.
+In 1994, billionaire Galen Weston of Canada, who had developed Windsor just north of Orchid, bought the property.
+Immediately the Orchid Island Golf & Beach Club began it's climb, slowly at first, then more rapidly.
+Orchid Island Golf & Beach Club has now grown into one of Florida's most scenic and desirable places to live.